l-p-work01/ComAp-Sc-Fe/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Prerequisities

+The project ComAp.Sc.Bl must be started prior running this project.
+It is expected that the project ComAp.Sc.Bl is running on the url https://localhost:44320.
+This url is used by the CommentService.
+See the variable commentUrl in the service.